yosuke65/Shooting-Game/README.md

 # Shooting Flying Saucer

-### Developed using Netbeans(Java)
+Developed using Netbeans(Java)</br>
-### Utilized MVC framework and strategy design pattern for an enemy type and observer design pattern for level change.
+Utilized MVC framework and strategy design pattern for an enemy type and observer design pattern for level change.

 ## Link for how this game work:
 https://www.youtube.com/watch?v=fKZY7FB04RE